← Back to blog

 The difference between a correct and incorrect commodity code on a Chinese import can be a duty rate difference of several thousand pounds per container.
 Vague descriptions — "textile products" rather than the specific garment type — are the most common source of underpayment and penalty.

 Use the UK Government's Trade Tariff tool to verify the exact 10-digit code before placing an order.
-If you're importing at volume, a licensed customs broker can provide a formal ruling that protects you if HMRC later disputes the classification.
+If you're importing at volume, apply to HMRC for an Advance Tariff Ruling — a legally binding decision on the classification that protects you if HMRC later disputes it.
+A customs broker can prepare and submit the application for you, but only HMRC can issue the ruling.
 You can also check whether your goods might qualify under the UK's trade agreements or preference schemes — though for Chinese goods, this is rarely applicable given the lack of a UK-China FTA.

 Practical Steps Before You Order

 Confirm the 10-digit commodity code before you finalise the purchase order.
-Check the UKTRA anti-dumping register if you're buying steel, ceramics, bicycles, or solar products.
+Check the TRA anti-dumping register if you're buying steel, ceramic tiles or tableware, or bicycles.
 Calculate the full landed cost — duty plus import VAT plus freight plus handling — and build this into your pricing model.
 If the margin doesn't work at the landed cost, negotiate the goods price, not the logistics.

 The businesses that manage Chinese imports profitably are the ones that calculate before they commit, not after the container arrives at Felixstowe.